Lopinosaurus/FloppyRecorder/README.md

 The `LOG` field should be filled with the channel ID of your log channel (where the bot is supposed to write the logs).
 The `ADMIN` field should be filled with the ID of the administrator role on the log server (where the log channel is located).

+Do not forget to give the bot all intends permissions, or it will not be able to log all events featured.

 Now you should be able to start the bot by running in your shell :
 ```
 python3 main.py